NTMQ20215237/Graduation-Research-1/GR1_My First Chatbot/README.md

         - Python=="version:3.8" or higher

     - First time running:
-        - conda create --name NAME python==3.8 #Using anaconda to create a new virtual environment with python=="version:3.8"
+        - conda create -n NAME python==3.8 #Using anaconda to create a new virtual environment with python=="version:3.8"
                                                #Replace NAME to the name of the virtual environment
         - conda activate NAME                  #Activate the virtual environment